 Main Phone: (775) 857-8185

-The Washoe County Sheriff’s Office K-9 Unit has 9 canines.
+The Washoe County Sheriff’s Office K-9 Unit has 7 canines.

-The Canine Detail’s primary mission is to make the Patrol Officer’s job safer.
+The Washoe County Sheriff’s Office K9 Unit’s primary mission is to make the Deputies job safer.
 The canine may be deployed when a suspect actively attempts to evade arrest by hiding or concealing him/herself, poses a threat to the public in general and/or has caused harm to someone.
-The canine can also be used as a tracking tool on narcotic searches or to apprehend the suspects.
+The canine can also be used as a tracking tool, either suspects or lost persons in need of our help.

-Canines are assigned to the Special Weapons and Tactics Team (S.W.A.T.).
+Washoe County Sheriff’s Office K9’s can be assigned to the Special Weapons and Tactics Team (S.W.A.T.).
 During a S.W.A.T. deployment, the canines can be used on point to search for human scent in open area searches, conduct building searches, clear attics and crawl spaces, search and clear areas filled with a large amount of debris and to maintain security perimeters.
-A S.W.A.T canine can also be utilized as a distraction when dealing with a suicidal subject.
+S.W.A.T canines can also be utilized as a distraction when dealing with a suicidal subject.

 All Washoe County Sheriff’s Office K9’s live at home with their handlers and families when off duty.